wp-plugins/the-welcomizer/readme.txt

 To uninstall:

 1. Go to plugin page, click `Admin` button, click `Other settings`, check the option **Delete all when disabling the plugin**, click `Save`.
-2. Deactivate the plugin through the Plugins menu in WordPress..
+2. Deactivate the plugin through the Plugins menu in WordPress, and then delete it.

 Enjoy!